 What Is the Overhang of A Roof Called?

-How Much Should a Roof Overhang?
+How Much Should a Roof Extend?

 A roof overhang depends on the purpose of the overhang and the architectural design.
-More practical roof overhangs to protect from rainwater and melting snow runoff are anywhere from 16 to 36 inches.
-Several considerations concern the extended overhang:
+Architects that design practical roof overhangs to protect from rainwater and melting snow runoff create them to be anywhere from 16 to 36 inches.

 - Protection from sun and heat